-No. EAC Condition Implementation Status Compliance Status Description EAC 26 The EAC Holder must develop, implement and adhere to the final Aboriginal Plant Use Mitigation Plan, and any amendments, to the satisfaction of EAO.
-Ongoing In Compliance The 2015-2016 Annual Report for the Aboriginal Plant Use Mitigation Plan was submitted to the EAO on July 5, 2016.
-The 2016-2017 Annual Report for the Aboriginal Plant Use Mitigation Plan will be submitted to the EAO in July, 2017.
+No. EAC Condition Implementation Status Compliance Status Description EAC 26 The EAC Holder must file the final Aboriginal Plant Use Mitigation Plan with EAO, FLNR and Aboriginal Groups at least 30 days prior to Project activities that may affect traditional plants.
+Completed In Compliance The final Aboriginal Plant Use Mitigation Plan was submitted to regulatory agencies and Aboriginal Groups on June 5, 2017.
+EAC 26 The EAC Holder must develop, implement and adhere to the final Aboriginal Plant Use Mitigation Plan, and any amendments, to the satisfaction of EAO.
+Ongoing In Compliance The APUMP describes the scope of the ground truthing program and how the information gained during ground truthing is used to inform mitigation measures related to plants of traditional Aboriginal value.
+The 2016-2017 Annual Report for the APUMP was submitted to the EAO and shared with Aboriginal Groups on October 31, 2017.
+The 2017-2018 Annual Report will be submitted to the EAO in March 2018.
 BC Hydro will update the plan as required based on new information.
 Initiatives described in the Aboriginal Plant Use Mitigation Plan will continue to be implemented through project construction.
 EAC 27 In order to manage adverse effects on Aboriginal plant, fish and game harvesters during both the construction and operations phases of the Project, the EAC Holder must develop, as part of the Construction Communication Plan, a communications program (Program) for informing Aboriginal harvesters about construction activities that may affect their harvesting opportunities for plants, fish, and game, as well as access to those opportunities.
 Ongoing In Compliance BC Hydro has developed an Aboriginal Group Communication Plan (see Appendix D of the CEMP) which describes the measures being taken to inform Aboriginal groups about construction activities that may affect harvesting opportunities.
-The 2015-2016 Annual Report for the Aboriginal Group Communication Plan was submitted to the EAO on July 5, 2016.
-The 2016- 2017 Annual Report will be submitted in July 2017.
+The 2016-2017 Annual Report for the Aboriginal Group Communication Plan was submitted to the EAO and shared with Aboriginal Groups on October 31, 2017.
+The 2017-2018 Annual Report will be submitted to the EAO in July 2018.
 EAC 27 The Program must also include information regarding how fish monitoring programs will be used to inform Aboriginal harvesters about changes in fish community composition during operations.
-Completed In Compliance BC Hydro has developed an Aboriginal Group Communication Plan (see Appendix D of the CEMP) which describes the measures being taken to inform Aboriginal groups about construction activities that may affect harvesting opportunities.
-The 2015-2016 Annual Report for the Aboriginal Group Communication Plan was submitted to the EAO on July 5, 2016.
-The 2016- 2017 Annual Report will be submitted in July 2017.
-EAC 27 The EAC Holder must make all reasonable efforts to develop the draft Program in collaboration with FLNR and Aboriginal Groups, at least 90 days prior to Project activities that may affect Aboriginal harvesting opportunities.
-Completed In Compliance The draft Aboriginal Group Communications Plan is described in Appendix D of the CEMP for the Project.
-The Draft CEMP was submitted to regulatory agencies, governments, and Aboriginal Groups on October 17, 2014
+Completed In Compliance The 2016-2017 Annual Report for the Aboriginal Group Communication Plan was submitted to the EAO and shared with Aboriginal Groups on October 31, 2017.
+The 2017-2018 Annual Report will be submitted to the EAO in July 2018.